dconnet/AgilityBook/Readme.txt

 Microsoft Visual Studio .NET 2010 (VC10)
 ========================================
+   It works, no additional notes.
+   [x86: UNICODE and MBCS]
+   [x64: UNICODE only]
+-- Old Express notes (ARB has moved to VC10Pro)
    - Only tested with C++ Express version
    - Must install Win7-.Net4 SDK first, in order to get x64 compiler (project won't open otherwise)